You got your glory, you paid for it all. You take your pension in loneliness and alcohol.

 There's someone named Andy Goldsworthy who you'd find worth your time to look up now if you haven't run into him.
 People enjoy talking about him for handiwork like this, but also for good stuff with leaves and tides and whatever's at hand.
 Quite possibly a search on him would lead you to artists who have similar fascinations to his.

-By Neil on 28 November 2008 · 19:17
+By neil on 28 November 2008 · 19:17

 Re^2: Destroy all humans… all of them except Bill Dan